DodoBey/goveeLightsControl/README.md

-# Govee Lights Controll App
+# Govee Lights Control App

 This is a web app to control my Govee brand home office light setup.
 Due to some limitations on Govee's API, I'll be only able to turn on/off the lights and change the brightness and the colors but it's enough for daily usage.
 I'll be deploying the APP when it's completed.